chukkaweb/Datadog/README.md

 # Datadog
-Absolutely!
-Here's your end-to-end guide to learning Datadog in simple points, designed like a study roadmap with important notes + examples.
+Roadmap with important notes + examples.

----

 # ✅ What is Datadog?

 Datadog is a monitoring, logging, and observability platform for cloud-scale applications.